philippe-gregoire/cognos11_1_docker/phg-centos7-xfce-cognos-cloudera/phg-centos7-xfce-cognos/README_Cognos_setup_docker.md

-# Cognos 11.1 with DB2-Developer-C container image
+# Cognos Analytics 11.1 with DB2-Developer-C container image
 ---
-Example of Dockerfile to setup Cognos 11.1 in a container
+##Example of Dockerfile to setup Cognos Analytics 11.1 in a container
 __WARNING__: The resulting docker image is not suitable for any production use and should be used for demonstration purposes only

-Copyright 2019, IBM Corporation
+##Copyright 2019, IBM Corporation

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.